cloud-custodian/cloud-custodian/docs/source/usecases/customrule.rst

 <http://docs.aws.amazon.com/config/latest/developerguide/evaluate-config_develop-rules.html>`_.
 In this doc we'll look at how we would deploy the :ref:`quickstart
 <quickstart>` example using Config.
 Before you proceed, make sure you've
-terminated any EC2 instance left over from the quickstart.
+removed the ``Custodian`` tag from any EC2 instance left over from the quickstart.

 First, modify ``custodian.yml`` to specify a mode type of ``config-rule``: